Zhu Yihai: Regency

 The Prince of Lu was part of the resistance against the invading Qing dynasty forces.
 His primary consort, Lady Chen, committed suicide during the impending fall of the Ming.
 The location of her suicide can still be found on the island of Zhoushan.

 In 1651 he fled to the island of Kinmen, which in 1663 was taken over by the invading force.
-His grave was discovered on the island in 1959, which disproved the theory advanced by the 18th-century History of Ming that he was killed by Koxinga.
+His grave was discovered on the island in 1959 (The "Tomb Inscription of the Ming Dynasty Prince Lu" (皇明監國魯王壙志)), which disproved the theory advanced by the 18th-century History of Ming that he was killed by Koxinga.
 His eighth son, Zhu Honghuan (朱弘桓), married the fourth daughter of Koxinga and went to live in the Kingdom of Tungning Taiwan under the protection of Zheng Jing, his brother-in-law and worked as a farmer.
 Another Ming prince who accompanied Koxinga to Taiwan was Zhu Shugui, Prince of Ningjing.

 After the surrender of the Kingdom of Tungning, the Qing sent the 17 Ming princes still living on Taiwan back to mainland China where they spent the rest of their lives.
 Including Zhu Honghuan.